 Litigation is generally the last resort for resolving a legal dispute.
-In family law, there are a number of alternative methods of coming to an agreement that should be considered prior to making an application to the court.
+In family law, there are alternative methods of coming to an agreement that should be considered prior to making an application to the court.
 This article outlines those methods.

-Collaborative law may be described as a series of meetings between the parties to the dispute, along with their solicitors and potentially other professionals (for example accountants, financial advisors, therapists) aiming to resolve the dispute.
+Collaborative law may be described as a series of meetings between the parties to the dispute, along with their solicitors and potentially other professionals (such as accountants, financial advisors and therapists) aiming to resolve the dispute.
 Professionals not of the legal field may attend the collaborative meetings to provide information and advice, with a view that any resolution is family-focused.
 The negotiations are confidential and transparent.
-Neither party can threaten or commence court proceedings without the collaborative law agreement being terminated and the parties instructing new solicitors to represent them.
+Neither party can threaten or start court proceedings without the collaborative law agreement being terminated and the parties instructing new solicitors to represent them.

-Arbitration is a process whereby parties to a financial dispute only submit their evidence to an arbitrator to consider and make a determination.
+Arbitration is a process whereby parties to a financial dispute submit their evidence to an arbitrator to consider and make a determination.
 The arbitrator may make a decision after reading the evidence put before them.
-Alternatively, a “mock” courtroom may be set up and the parties or their legal representatives also make oral submissions in respect of the case, to also be considered.
+Alternatively, a “mock” courtroom may be set up and the parties or their legal representatives can also make oral submissions in respect of the case.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.

 Taking the next step and contacting a family lawyer can be scary.
 Our lawyers will make you feel comfortable so you can talk about your situation.
 But first, ask yourself, Do I really need a lawyer?